4 clever ways to handle email unsubscribes

 So why not make it a good one?
 And while you’re at it you might end up convincing the odd subscriber to stay.

-But before diving into doing anything creative, you must firstly make sure the unsubscribe link in your email works and is easy to find.
+But before diving into doing anything creative, you must firstly make sure the email unsubscribe link works and is easy to find.

 Vision6 makes it easy for you to do this with a default unsubscribe link added to every email.
 All you need to do is plug in your content.